Dry Creek Valley

 Aromas & Flavors

-The 2013 Eldorado Gold is a truly unique dessert wine made from Semillon grapes grown in Dry Creek Valley, Sonoma County.
 This wine is created when a beneficial mold, botrytris cinerea, infects the grapes which evaporates the water content and concentrates the sugars, acids and flavors.
-Eldorado Gold has enticing aromas of dried apricot, orange peel, honey, nutmeg, pralines, maple and vanilla bean, followed by lush flavors of apricot, honey, caramel and pecans with a long, smooth, toasty finish.
+Eldorado Gold has enticing aromas of apricot, pear, honey and brown sugar, followed by lush flavors of nutmeg, crème brûlée, nectarine, orange blossom and graham cracker.

 Eldorado Gold is exceptional paired with light fruit desserts such as apricot or apple tart, lemon desserts, and hazelnut or almond cookies.
 Dense, buttery pound cake, summer berries, crème brûlée, caramel sauce and aged cheeses also pair nicely.